Kids Don't Need to Practice Being Present

 — Translated by Gary Gach

-Something small happened, and he noticed it completely.
-Adams writes that Bashō didn't just observe the frog from across the garden.
+Adams describes the moment as one of "lucid clarity and astonishment."
+A small thing happened, and Bashō noticed it completely.
+He didn't just observe the frog from across the garden.
 He disappeared into the sound.
 There wasn't a listener and a sound anymore.
 There was just that one vivid moment.[1]

 What Kids Already Know